 My name is Mike Lockhart, and this is my web log.
-I am a senior support sysadmin and larval web hacker for a well known Australian Open Source web content management company.
-I do mainly Linux and Matrix work, and dabble in some other languages and projects in my Copious Free Time.
-Before this, I worked for nearly 15 years in EDS and Hewlett Packard on lots of different systems.
+I am a support engineer for a well known Open Source web dev-ops company.
+I do mainly Linux/Docker and GitLab work, and dabble in some other languages and projects in my Copious Free Time.

-I live in Tasmania, where I grew up, returning here from New South Wales, in late 2013 with my family (my lovely wife Jenny, three sons and a dog).
-We all feel very lucky to be living here, with family close at hand and an awesome, friendly and welcoming community around us.
+I'm also married since 1998 and we are parents to three boys born in 2005, 2010, and 2012.
+We live in Tasmania, where my wife and I grew up, returning here from New South Wales in late 2013.
+I feel grateful to be living here, with family close at hand and an awesome, friendly and welcoming community around us.

-On this web site you will find posts, pages, pictures and code that is in connection with my interests.
-I try to keep the stuff here as general as possible — any work-specific writings live behind a company firewall.
-This means that what you see and read here is (or was) my own opinion and does not necessarily reflect the opinions or directions of my employers (past, present or future).
+On this web site you will find posts, pages, pictures and code that are in connection with my interests.
+I try to keep the stuff here as general as possible — any work-specific writings live on a company website, or behind a company firewall.
+This means that what you see and read here is (or was) my own opinion and does not necessarily reflect the opinions or directions of my employers (past, present, or future).

-20160912 - I've decided to remove the comment system (Google Plus): No-one comments anyway, and it adds heaps to the site load time and bandwidth.
-There's not much point in costing visitors that overhead for something that isn't used.
+This is not a "web 2.0" site: there are no comments enabled here.
+No-one comments anyway, and it adds a lot to the site load time and bandwidth.
+There's not much point in costing visitors that overhead for something which isn't used.

-Sensitive data may be emailed to me using my public key with fingerprint 3CCA2E6EBCBE8795(keybase.io).
+Instead you should feel free to tweet me @milo_hax, follow me on GitHub, or GitLab, or by e-mail, to share your thoughts.
+Sensitive data may be emailed to me using my public PGP key with fingerprint 3CCA2E6EBCBE8795.